OSS Policies and Best Practices

-The decision of distributing a computer program under an open source license is made by the responsible Research Group Leader (normally the professor), even if he or she is not an author of the computer program.* In case of conflicts of interest**, the decision must be approved by all authors and the responsible Research Group Leader.
+The decision of releasing software under an open source license is made by the responsible Research Group Leader (normally the professor), even if he or she is not a creator of the software.* In case of conflicts of interest**, the decision must be approved by all creators and the responsible Research Group Leader.
 If they fail to reach an agreement, the Vice President for Knowledge Transfer and Corporate Relations (VPKC) shall decide.
-Both the author(s) and the responsible Research Group Leader must ensure that the OSS release complies with the requirements outlined in the ETH Zurich Exploitation Guidelines (RSETHZ 440.4).
+The responsible Research Group Leader must ensure that the OSS release complies with the requirements outlined in the ETH Zurich Exploitation Guidelines (RSETHZ 440.4).

-To ensure transparency and proper documentation, we strongly recommend that all ETH Zurich authors and the responsible Research Group Leader co-sign a simple one-page acknowledgment form.
-It serves to confirm the OSS release (including future releases), the chosen OSS license, and the authorship.
+To ensure transparency and proper documentation, we strongly recommend that all ETH Zurich creators and the responsible Research Group Leader co-sign a simple one-page protected page acknowledgment form.
+It serves to confirm the OSS release (including release of future versions), the selected OSS license, and the authorship.
 It ensures informed consent while helping prevent potential authorship disputes.

 ** As defined in Article 21 of the Integrity Guidelines (RSETHZ414), "a conflict of interest exists if the person involved could have an interest in the outcome of a decision whether personally, professionally, or financially, or as representative of an institution, namely because he or she or the institution he or she represents could gain an advantage or disadvantage from the decision."
-For example, a professor wants to open source the software produced in a research project that was funded by a company, to which the professor provides consulting service.
+A conflict of interest may arise, for example, if a professor chooses to open-source software developed in a research project that could benefit a company, for which the professor serves as a consultant, or a spin-off, in which the professor holds an equity stake.

-- If you are a student and unclear about the status of third-parties rights related to the code, please consult your responsible Research Group Leader (typically your professor).
+- If you are a student and unclear about the status of third-parties rights related to the software, please consult your responsible Research Group Leader (typically your professor).

 - If the software was developed as part of a research collaboration with a third party, or if pre-existing software is to be used in such a collaboration, please first contact your contract manager at the Research Contracts Group for advice;